Beginner And Advanced Drawing Ideas

 - Ice cream

 These are just some everyday things that are in most houses.
-Go to any room of your house and start drawing an object that you have never drawn before.
+Go to any room of your house and start drawing an object you have never drawn.
 The objective is to practice drawing so you can draw what you see.

 If you can not find any refreshing still-life images in your home, try finding a still-life photo in a magazine like Cook’s Illustrated or Pixabay.